Joy-less/Embers/Source/Embers/Documentation.md

 array.delete(item) | array.remove(item)
 	Removes each item from the array that is equal to the item and returns the last item found.

+array.delete_at(index) | array.remove_at(index)
+	Removes the item at the index of the array if found and returns the item.

 array.clear
 	Removes every item from the array.

-array.delete_at(index) | array.remove_at(index)
-	Removes and returns the item from the array at the index if found, otherwise returns nil.

 array.empty?
 	Returns true if the array contains no items.

 array.reverse | array.reverse!
 	Returns the array in the opposite order.

+array.join([separator = ''])
+	Returns a string containing each item in the array as a string separated by the given separator.
 ```
 ```
 Hash.new([default_value = nil])